hideyuki001/kernel-core-v0.2/examples/example_02_ambiguity_preservation.md

 ## Purpose

-This example shows how **Kernel Core v0.2** enforces the preservation of ambiguity when the input evidence does not support a single, definitive interpretation.
+This example demonstrates how **Kernel Core v0.2** enforces the preservation of ambiguity when the input evidence does not support a single definitive interpretation.

 The goal is not to resolve uncertainty.
 The goal is to ensure that uncertainty is **explicitly maintained**.

 ---

 ## Scenario

-A system receives an input where multiple interpretations are possible.
+A system receives input where multiple interpretations are valid.

 A downstream component attempts to select a single interpretation without sufficient evidence.

 This creates a structural violation.

-Kernel Core must reject this.
+Kernel Core rejects this judgment before it can be treated as valid.

 ---